 We're pleased to present to you this year's Annual Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-Our water source is ground water from two wells.
+Our water source is ground water from three wells.
 The wells draw from the Sand and Gravel Aquifer.
 Because of the excellent quality of our water, the only treatments required are chlorine for disinfection purposes and hydrated lime to stabilize the water (pH adjustment).

-The FDEP began conducting statewide assessments of public drinking water systems in 2004.
-To date, no assessment of this system has been published on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swap.
-If you have any questions about this report or concerning your water utility, please contact Marshall Seymore, Director of Environmental Health and Safety, at (850) 474-6001.
+In 2011 the Florida Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated no potential sources of contamination near our wells.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.
+If you have any questions about this report or concerning your water utility, please contact Shirley Vance, Environmental Health and Safety, at (850) 474-2525.

 The University of West Florida routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2010.
-Data obtained before January 1, 2010, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2011.
+Data obtained before January 1, 2011, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.